 The cost of quartz worktops: Is DIY an option?

 In a new build, a quartz worktop can be installed precisely to the builder’s specifications for the kitchen.
 Indeed the room can even be designed around a pre-existing slab.
-However, if you are installing a quartz worktop to an existing space, it’s a different matter.
+However, if you are installing a quartz worktop to an existing space, it’s a different matter altogether.

 Installing a quartz countertop represents a major DIY project, but not one that should be avoided, just as long as you are confident and competent.
-You need to own the correct tools to measure the area perfectly.
+You need to own the correct tools to measure the area perfectly in order to make sure that the job is performed effectively and safety, so that your worktop can last for the long term.
 Also, bear in mind that pre-purchased slabs are only any good if they are the right size and shape.
 So, in most cases, you will want a precisely fabricated slab.

-If you go ahead with the DIY project, an important thing to consider is that two crucial aspects to remember are to prepare the cabinet below the counter and getting the counter to the cabinet.
+If you go ahead with the DIY project, it is important to consider that you should prepare the cabinet below the counter and get the counter to the cabinet correctly.
 Bearing in mind the considerable weight of quartz, the cabinet must be extremely sturdy to take the weight of the slab.

 Ideally, the countertop will already be cut to the precise size and shape that is required.
 If absolutely necessary, a wet saw can be used.
 It is important that you wear suitable eye and breathing protection.

 Quartz worktops: Great durability and appearance

 Most people know about the fantastic durability that quartz has.
 However, durability is by no means the only thing quartz has got going for it.
 You’ll find a vast array of choices of colour and pattern, meaning that finding the specific look you want for your kitchen should always be possible.
 What’s more, with quartz kitchen worktops you have the massive advantage of a luxurious and glossy finish.
 Sounds appealing, right?